 Basic information for topics such as “What is it?” and “How many people are affected?” is available in the Condition Information section.
 In addition, Frequently Asked Questions (FAQs) that are specific to a certain topic are answered in this section.

-No. Vasectomy does not increase a man’s risk of cancer.
+Research shows that vasectomy does not increase a man’s risk of cancer.
 Some studies in the 1990s found that men who had undergone vasectomy had higher rates of prostate cancer.
 But findings from more recent studies have conclusively shown no link between vasectomy and prostate cancer.
 Indeed, men who have vasectomy are no more likely to get prostate cancer than men who do not have vasectomy.1 Vasectomy also does not increase a man’s risk of testicular cancer.2

 A vasectomy does not protect you from getting or passing on any sexually transmitted disease (STD), including HIV.
 You must still use condoms or another barrier method to protect yourself from STDs.

 Almost all vasectomies can be reversed.
-In a reversal, the cut ends of the vas deferens are reattached.
-Or, one end of the vas deferens is connected to the part of the testicle where mature sperm are stored.3
+In a reversal, the cut ends of the vas deferens are surgically reattached.
+Or, one end of the vas deferens is surgically connected to the part of the testicle where mature sperm are stored.3

 Vasectomy reversal is usually done in an outpatient surgery center or the outpatient area of a hospital.
 The surgeon may use general anesthesia.3

 To reverse a vasectomy, the surgeon makes a small cut in the side of the scrotum and finds the closed ends of the vas deferens.
 Then a fluid sample is taken from the end closest to the testicle to test for the presence of sperm.
 If sperm is found in the fluid, the two closed ends of the vas deferens can be reattached.3